cunib/rails-base-app/README.md

 # Templates
 This project has predefined *generators templates* for CRUD views and controllers.
 If you run a *scaffold* it would use those templates to generate the views and controllers with an specific layout.
-> You can customize this templates modiffing the files in `lib/templates`.
+> You can customize these templates modiffing the files in `lib/templates`.

 # Getting started
 ### 1. Clone this repository